harvester/docs/docs/vm/backup-restore.md

 VM backups are created from the **Virtual Machines** page.
 The VM backup volumes will be stored in the **Backup Target** (an NFS or S3 server) and they can be used to either restore a new VM or replace an existing VM.

+!!! note
-> Prerequisite: A backup target must be set up.
+    A backup target must be set up.
 For more information, see [Backup Target Setup](#backup-target-setup).
 If the BackupTarget has not been set, you’ll be presented with a prompt message.

 ## Backup Target Setup